giellalt/lang-ciw/README.md

 **Attribution**: You must give appropriate credit when using this material, indicate changes that were made to the original material, and include a statement such as:

-> *"Copyrighted under the Creative Commons Attribution NonCommercial-ShareAlike 4.0 International License (https://creativecommons.org/licenses/by-nc-sa/4.0/) by The Experimental Linguistics and Fieldwork Lab (ELF-Lab; https://github.com/ELF-Lab) at The University of British Colimbia (UBC) in collaboration with the Alberta Language Technology Lab (ALT-Lab; https://altlab.ualberta.ca/) at the University of Alberta (UofA) and the Ojibwe People's Dictionary (OPD; http://ojibwe.lib.umn.edu) at the University of Minnesota (UofM)."*
+> *"Copyrighted under the Creative Commons Attribution NonCommercial-ShareAlike 4.0 International License (https://creativecommons.org/licenses/by-nc-sa/4.0/) by The Experimental Linguistics and Fieldwork Lab (ELF-Lab; https://github.com/ELF-Lab) at The University of British Columbia (UBC) in collaboration with the Alberta Language Technology Lab (ALT-Lab; https://altlab.ualberta.ca/) at the University of Alberta (UofA) and the Ojibwe People's Dictionary (OPD; http://ojibwe.lib.umn.edu) at the University of Minnesota (UofM)."*

 Your attribution should include the above links, and should not in any way that suggest that ELF-Lab, UBC, ALT-Lab, UofA, the OPD, or the UofM endorses you or your use of the work unless otherwise indicated with a written endorsement.